asdfhamiltonian/glow-orb/README.md

 hours, so the clock hand moves at a different speed during night and day.

-More information on wadokei are available on wikipedia: http://en.wikipedia.org/wiki/Japanese_clock
+More information on wadokei is available on wikipedia: http://en.wikipedia.org/wiki/Japanese_clock

-If the entire code is run, it will display a wadokei time for the location entered on line 175.

 wadokeinew.py:

-This code basically adds a menu to sun2.py.
-Multiple cities are available from the menu, or alternatively the user can input their own coordinates.
-Still haven't found a gracefull way to exit the tkinter display loop at the end though so it's a bit of a work in progress
+This code is a menu for selecting one of multiple cities, or alternatively the user can input custom coordinates.
+The code will then render a continuously updating wadokei for that location.

 luna.py: